steqeq/0000/docs/reference/env-variables.rst

 ROCm common and important environment variables
 ===============================================

-The following table containes the environment variables that are most commonly use in the ROCm software stack.
-These variables are necessary or usefull for the simple tasks, like build a ROCm library or run applications on AMD cards.
+The following table contains the environment variables that are most commonly use in the ROCm software stack.
+These variables are necessary or useful for the simple tasks, like build a ROCm library or run applications on AMD cards.

 .. list-table::
     :header-rows: 1